dagronf/CIFilterFactory/README.md

 ## History

+### `16.0.0`

+* Regenerated with support for new filters in macOS 13, iOS 16 and tvOS 16
+* Slightly nicer support for filter additional output types
+* Minor updates to code comments with more information

 ### `15.0.4`

 * **BREAKING** : I've changed 'image' in the generated files to 'inputImage' in order to make the code more readable.